 A while back I wrote an article on the role of selenium in autoimmune thyroid disease.

-I summarized several studies which found that selenium supplementation reduced inflammation and damage to thyroid tissue, lowered thyroid antibody levels in the blood, and improved the conversion of T4 to T3.
+I summarized several studies, which found that selenium supplementation reduced inflammation and damage to thyroid tissue, lowered thyroid antibody levels in the blood, and improved the conversion of T4 to T3.

 However, I also sounded a note of caution when it comes to selenium supplementation:

-“These preliminary studies show the positive effects of selenium supplementation on inflammatory activity in autoimmune thyroid conditions, but the long term effects of supplementation on thyroid health are still unknown.
+“These preliminary studies show the positive effects of selenium supplementation on inflammatory activity in autoimmune thyroid conditions, but the long-term effects of supplementation on thyroid health are still unknown.
 And we know that selenium is an essential component of the enzymes that convert T4 to T3, but whether supplementation will increase serum T3 levels is unclear.

-While it seems that selenium supplementation would be an obvious solution to poor thyroid function, long term consumption of high doses of selenium can lead to complications such as gastrointestinal upsets, hair loss, white blotchy nails, garlic breath odor, fatigue, irritability, and mild nerve damage.
-(1) Additionally, supplementing selenium in the context of low iodine status may actually aggravate hypothyroidism.
+While it seems that selenium supplementation would be an obvious solution to poor thyroid function, long-term consumption of high doses of selenium can lead to complications such as gastrointestinal upsets, hair loss, white blotchy nails, garlic breath odor, fatigue, irritability, and mild nerve damage.
+(1) Additionally, supplementing with selenium in the context of low iodine status may actually aggravate hypothyroidism.
 Mario Renato Iwakura discusses this particular topic extensively on Paul Jaminet’s Perfect Health Diet blog.

 For now, the best option for most people may be to include selenium-rich foods in the context of a healthy Paleo diet.”